 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a bath only to discover that the water doesn’t drain then you’ll be aware of how frustrating it could be.
-It’s not just slowing down your morning routine, it also makes it more difficult to clean up when you’re done.
-While chemical drain cleaners are sometimes effective, they may also damage your pipes and damage the environment.
-The good news is the fact that you have a lot of ways that you can unblock a shower drain, without the need for harmful chemical solutions.
+If you’ve ever stepped into a shower only to find that the water hasn’t been draining it, you’re aware of how annoying it is.
+It’s not just slowing the morning routine, it also makes it harder to clean up after having finished.
+Although chemical drain cleaners are sometimes effective, they may also damage your pipes and cause harm to the environment.
+The positive side lies in the plenty of natural ways to unblock the shower drain, without the need for harsh chemical solutions.

 Key Takeaways

-- There are several natural methods to unblock a shower drain like baking soda or vinegar or a wire hanger or a dry/wet vacuum.
+- There are a variety of natural ways to clear a shower drain, such as using baking soda, vinegar and a wire hanger or a wet/dry vacuum.

-- To make use of baking soda with vinegar, gather supplies, remove the drain cover and any debris, pour baking soda, followed by vinegar.
-Wait 30 minutes before flushing with boiling water.
+- Use baking soda and vinegar method, gather supplies, remove drain cover and garbage, pour baking soda and vinegar.
+Wait for 30 minutes, then flush with boiling water.

-- For wire hanger methods to straighten wire hanger while leaving the other end as it was, create a hook at the end and insert it in the drain to fish hair and debris out.
+- To use wire hanger method: straighten out wire hanger and leave the other end as it was, create a hook at the end and insert it down the drain, and then use it to pull hair and other debris out.

-- Be prepared for blockages in the future by using hair strainers in your shower, and running hot water following each use, and not using grease to clean your drains.
+- Avoid future blockages by using hair strainers in your shower, running hot water following each use and avoiding the practice of pouring grease down your drains.

 Step 1.
 Gather Your Materials